 The Scots Abroad 1750-1950

-Council Member and Editor of West Lothian Family History Society journal - The Oak Tree
+Member and former Editor of West Lothian Family History Society journal - The Oak Tree

-I am a council member of the West Lothian Family History Society.
-I also carry out voluntary work for the society, which includes assisting at various road shows and workshops in the community to educate individuals on family history.
-I am the editor of the journal - The Oak Tree - which is published 3 times a year.
+I am a member (and former council member) of the West Lothian Family History Society.
+I also carry out voluntary work for the society, which includes assisting at various road shows and workshops in the community to educate individuals on family history, and transcribing documents.
+I have been the editor of the journal - The Oak Tree - which is published 3 times a year, for 8 years.

 I am a member of the Scottish Local History Forum, whose aims include advancing education and research in Scottish local history.